 Mazda MX-30 (Starting at $34,110)

 The 2023 Mazda MX-30 is new to the EV scene and makes our list of cheapest electric vehicles in 2023.
 Starting at $34,110, the Mazda MX-30 is cheaper than almost all other EVs due in large part to its limited range of only 100 miles.
-Mazda makes the claim that the typical American drives about 30 miles per day, so this car was specifically designed to meet their needs at an affordable price.
+Mazda claims that the typical American drives about 30 miles per day, so this car was specifically designed to meet their needs at an affordable price.
 The MX-30 comes in two trims, the base and Premium Plus, which is about $3,000 more.
-They both offer the same range and performance, with biggest differences being mostly cosmetic and in some of the tech and features.
+They both offer the same range and performance, with the biggest differences being mostly cosmetic and in some of the tech and features.

 Volkswagen ID.4 Standard SUV (Starting at $38,995)*

-The 2023 Volkswagen ID.4 is offered in Standard, Pro, and Pro S trims, with each available in RWD or AWD.
+The 2023 Volkswagen ID.4 is offered in Standard, Pro, and Pro S trims, each available in RWD or AWD.
 As with most other EVs under $50k, you’ll get better performance with AWD but slightly less range.
 The Volkswagen EVs are still eligible for the federal tax credit, so the ID.4 Pro will cost only $33,250 if you include the rebate.

 The Pro S offers more premium features like a panoramic roof, a power liftgate, interior ambient lighting, power-folding door mirrors, leatherette seating surfaces, and a 2″ larger display.
 If these features aren’t as important, then the Pro is a well-rounded electric SUV and one of the most affordable electric vehicles available.

 |Trim||Price Starting*||Range||Drive Type|